 BIO 105 Essentials of Biology (3 hrs.)
 This non-lab course designed for non-majors will introduce them to key areas in the biological sciences.
 It will include topics from cellular and molecular biology, ecological and evolutionary biology, and biology of the organism.
 Emphasis will be on general principles and concepts.
 Where possible, the course will make connections to current issues.
 Students cannot count for credit both this course and BIO 108 without prior instructor approval.
 BIO 105 will satisfy the Scientific Inquiry (non-lab) Context in Tier II of the General Education Program.
-This course is typically offered one to two times each academic year.

-BIO 107 Intro to Human Biology/Lab (4 hrs.)
+BIO 107 Introduction to Human Biology/Lab (4 hrs.)
 Introduction to Human Biology is designed to give students an understanding of the organization, maintenance, and functions of the systems within the human body.
 The course will address not only structure and function of systems, but also issues of genetics, human disease and human evolution.
 The laboratory will incorporate activities in cell structure, systems anatomy, genetics, human disease.
-This course is typically offered once each academic year in the spring semester.
+This course is typically offered one or two times each academic year.